-For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's Glucagon Emergency Kit and Novo Nordisk's GlucaGen, and in the future may include a subcutaneous dasiglucagon auto-injector being developed by Zealand Pharma and an intranasal glucagon dry powder by Eli Lilly which was recently approved.
-At any time, these or other industry participants may develop alternative treatments, products or procedures for the treatment of severe hypoglycemia that compete directly or indirectly with Gvoke, if approved.
-For example, Eli Lilly's product candidate, BAQSIMI[TM], received marketing approval on July 24, 2019.
+For example, we have numerous competitors in the severe hypoglycemia market, which currently include Eli Lilly's BAQSIMITM, an intranasal glucagon dry powder which received marketing approval on July 24, 2019 and is currently available for sale, Eli Lilly's Glucagon Emergency Kit and Novo Nordisk's GlucaGen.
+In the future, competitors may include a subcutaneous dasiglucagon auto-injector being developed by Zealand Pharma.
+At any time, these or other industry participants may develop alternative treatments, products or procedures for the treatment of severe hypoglycemia that compete directly or indirectly with Gvoke.
 Competitors may also develop and patent processes or products earlier than we can or obtain regulatory clearance or approvals for competing products more rapidly than we can, which could impair our ability to develop and commercialize similar processes or products.
 If alternative treatments are, or are perceived to be, superior to our products, sales of our products, if approved, could be negatively affected and our results of operations could suffer.

-The widespread acceptance of currently available therapies with which our product candidates will compete may limit market acceptance of our product candidates even if commercialized.
+The widespread acceptance of currently available therapies with which our product candidates will compete may limit market acceptance of Gvoke or our other product candidates even if commercialized.
 For example, emergency glucagon products are currently available for hypoglycemia and are widely accepted in the medical community and have a long history of use.
-These treatments will compete with Gvoke, if approved, and may limit the potential for Gvoke to receive widespread acceptance if commercialized.
+These treatments compete with Gvoke and may limit the potential for Gvoke to receive widespread acceptance.

 If the FDA approves a competitor's application for a product candidate or drug-device combination product before our application for a similar product candidate or drug-device combination product, and grants such competitor a period of exclusivity, the FDA may take the position that it cannot approve our 505(b)(2) application for a similar product candidate until the exclusivity period expires.
-Additionally, even if our 505(b)(2) application for Gvoke is approved first and we receive three-year marketing exclusivity, we may still be subject to competition from other companies with approved products or approved 505(b)(2) NDAs for different conditions of use that would not be restricted by any grant of exclusivity to us.
+Additionally, even if our 505(b)(2) application for a product candidate is approved first, and we receive three-year marketing exclusivity, we may still be subject to competition from other companies with approved products or approved 505(b)(2) NDAs for different conditions of use that would not be restricted by a grant of exclusivity to us.

-If the FDA or other applicable regulatory authorities approve generic products that compete with any of our product candidates, the sales of our product candidates, if approved, could be adversely affected.
+If the FDA or other applicable regulatory authorities approve generic products that compete with any of our products or product candidates, the sales of our product candidates, if approved, could be adversely affected.

 Once an NDA, including a Section 505(b)(2) application, is approved, the product covered becomes a "listed drug" which can be cited by potential competitors in support of approval of an abbreviated new drug application, or ANDA.
 FDA regulations and other applicable regulations and policies provide incentives to manufacturers to create modified versions of a drug to facilitate the approval of an ANDA or other application for similar substitutes.
-If these manufacturers demonstrate that their product has the same active ingredient(s), dosage form, strength, route of administration, and conditions of use, or labeling, as our product candidate, they might only be required to conduct a relatively inexpensive study to show that their generic product is absorbed in the body at the same rate and to the same extent as, or is bioequivalent to, our product candidate.
+If these manufacturers demonstrate that their product has the same active ingredient(s), dosage form, strength, route of administration, and conditions of use, or labeling, as our products or product candidates, they might only be required to conduct a relatively inexpensive study to show that their generic product is absorbed in the body at the same rate and to the same extent as, or is bioequivalent to, our products or product candidates.
 In some cases, even this limited bioequivalence testing can be waived by the FDA.
-Competition from generic equivalents to our product candidates could substantially limit our ability to generate revenues and therefore to obtain a return on the investments we have made in our product candidates.
+Competition from generic equivalents to our products or product candidates could substantially limit our ability to generate revenues and therefore to obtain a return on the investments we have made in our products or product candidates.